eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 We assume that in the primary election (say, in June) has tired voters who didn't have time to research all candidates in the crowded field.
 They vote imperfectly based on their limited knowledge (ex. vibes, not reading the candidate's website).
 But just how much more informed are voters in the runoff (say, in November)?

 Under the most pessimistic conditions, we could imagine that the voter has absolutely no time to update their beliefs.
 Almost like the runoff step is that same day, or done right after casting their primary ballot (or perhaps, they fell into a brief coma).
-We do not assume this, but do measure it later on.
+This is how STAR functions *exactly*.
+The flawed understanding carries over to the runoff step, without a chance to be corrected.

 Under slightly more optimistic conditions, we can suppose that in the time between the primary and runoff, voters at least know who everyone in the runoff step actually are, though their preferences could still be noisy and in the wrong direction.
-This is how we define the basic runoff systems.
+This is how we define the baseline delayed runoff systems to work.

 The most optimistic assumption is that voters have had time to research the candidates in the runoff step, watching the debates, reading the websites, and generally becoming more informed about the candidates.
-This is how we define the "noiseless" runoff systems.
+We include "noiseless" alternates of each delayed runoff system which uses this assumption.
+It's likely that the reality of the situation is somewhere between the baseline and noiseless assumptions.

 ### Justification

 I will not pretend that these assumptions are not particularly optimistic for a delayed runoff (especially for Approval Top-2).
 Indeed, I might even call it "cheating"!
 However, I think seeing what the simulations actually say when we suppose that a runoff step could genuinely act as a corrective mechanism for the misinformed voters in the primary step is important.
+Further, I believe there should be some difference between the coma model, that STAR actually functionally uses, and the delayed runoff model.

 We can at least see how *much* of a difference it makes.
 Further, we do, in fact, measure the range of conditions between the pessimistic and optimistic assumptions, compared to a STAR baseline.
 We will see that even under exceptionally minimal improvements in the runoff step, Approval Top-2 gains an advantage over STAR.